-Here’s how the company explains their service:
+Here’s how the company explains its service:

 [W]e run our own spools and transit servers.
 Currently our spool set isn’t as “deep” since it takes time to build retention.
 To supplement our spools we have agreements with other providers for older articles.
 Our internal numbers show around 75% of requests being fulfilled by our own spools.
 This number will grow as we add retention.